tokenlens

 Standalone helpers

-The root module also exports computeCostUSD, describeModel, and getContextLimits helpers.
-The first call to any helper lazily creates a shared Tokenlens instance with default options (OpenRouter source, in-memory cache).
-Use them when the defaults match your needs.
+The root module also exports computeCostUSD, getModelData, getContextLimits, getContextHealth, countTokens, and estimateCostUSD.
+The first call to any helper lazily creates a shared Tokenlens instance with default options (catalog: "auto"—the OpenRouter gateway—and an in-memory cache).
+Use the gateway option (for example, { gateway: "models.dev" }) or instantiate via createTokenlens() when you need a different catalog.

-When you require custom configuration (multiple sources, custom cache, fixture loaders), instantiate an explicit Tokenlens client via createTokenlens and reuse it within your application.
+When you require custom configuration (specific gateway, custom cache, fixture catalogs), instantiate an explicit Tokenlens client via createTokenlens and reuse it within your application.

 Architecture Diagram